mrakgr/Trading-Journal/journal_2025.md

 9:25am.
 Right, let me forget about this for now.
 Let me go through Lance's course, I'll read up a bit more on swing trading and see how things go from there.
 I need to study how to interact with IBKR's API in order to make the bot, test it in sim mode first and so on.

 Even I could make 100% per year, studying more about the method and making my preparations is a vital part of the job.
 I shouldn't plunge into it right away.

+9:30am.
+I shouldn't go out of research mode just yet.
+Learning how to do it properly is a part of the job.
+Would I as a programmer ever stop here in similar situations?
+The answer is no!